-Daley Ranch is located in the hills north of Escondido, CA about five miles off of I-15.
-The Ranch has a myriad of trails that can easily be combined to over 24 miles.
-This trail is usually rated as an intermediate ride but I think there is trails for everyone here.
-With one exception, there is no way to go but up from the parking lot.
-The parking lot is at 1200' and the highest spot on the trails is 1910'.
+Daley Ranch is a 3,000 acre nature preserve located in the hills north of Escondido, CA about five miles off of I-15.
+This preserve is named after the Daley Family who used this property as a working cattle ranch up until the 1980s.
+The community of Escondido, spearheaded by the Friends of Daley Ranch organization, ultimately saved this area from being developed in the 1990s with the city purchasing the property from would-be developers.
+The Ranch has a myriad of old farm roads and trails that can easily be combined to over 25 miles.
+Most of the riding is rated as intermediate but there is something for everyone here.
+With one exception, there is no way to go but up from any of the parking lots so you will become a better climber if you play here often.

 From the parking lot you have the option of heading up and north on the paved road or you can hit a trail to your right.
 If you are only doing a portion of the ranch at once this is your best way to split up the ranch down the middle of Jack Creek Meadow.
 My opinion is that the western half of the ranch has the best trails but it also the steepest climbs and they hit you pretty soon into the ride.
 For me I not usually warmed up when I hit them so I generally like the hang a right at the trailhead.
 There are also trail maps available at this split so pick one up.